Maroua-El-Imame/principles_of_data_analytics/README.md

 -   With Python file open in VS Code, launch the terminal (see vscode menu)
     Navigate through the terminal until reaching the same directory where Python file is located.
-    Possible to use Cmder for running Python code (CAT).
+    Possible to use Cmder for running Python code for '.py' files.
 Same as in Vs code, navigate to the directory where the Python file is saved using the cd command.

 -   Cmder is mainly for command-line usage, while VS Code is where would most of coding and debugging run.